Derms Love TikTok's 'Skin Cycling' Hack & Here's What It Did For My Acne

 @jacquelinekilikita Skin cycling is improving my acne 🙌🏼 inspired by @drwhitneybowe #skincycling #beautyinatik #skincare #skincarehacks ♬ So Much Happiness - Lux-Inspira

-The next evening I reached for a retinol serum, which I applied to clean, dry skin and then followed with the same simple moisturiser.
+The next evening I reached for SLMD Retinol Serum, £32, which I applied to clean, dry skin and then followed with the same simple moisturiser.
 Dr Dharamshi says that if you have never used retinol, you should always start at a low strength (such as 0.3%) and increase the strength gradually to up to 1% — and only at night.
+R29 rates La Roche-Posay Retinol B3 Serum, £38, or Selfless by Hyram Retinol and Rainbow Algae Repair Serum, £28.
+If you're on a budget, The Ordinary Granactive Retinoid 2% Emulsion, £9, is also kind on skin.

 Does skin cycling really work?